Just like everything else, eating in Japan comes with its very own rules and customs.

 Don’t just dig in the food

-In Japanese food culture, it’s common courtesy to wait for everyone to receive their food before starting the meal.
+In Japanese food culture, it’s a common courtesy to wait for everyone to receive their food before starting the meal.
 And the main person of the group, be it your boss or the older member of the group, is the first one to start the meal.

-In some places, everyone might not receive the food at the same time.
+In some places, everyone might not receive food at the same time.
 In this case, if it’s possible, you should wait for everyone to receive their meals and only then start.

 Alternatively, you can use the phrase “osaki ni dōzo” (please go ahead) or “osaki ni itadakimasu” (allow me to start before you) so that the meal can be started separately.

 Or – there might be otoshi provided, which will avoid the problem of waiting for others!

 Otoshi are not free

 Drinking and eating in Japan is usually done together, but often the meal that you ordered will arrive sometime after the drinks.

 Those are little snacks that you get with your drinks in an izakaya – the traditional Japanese pub-style restaurant.